Malcolm (film): Filming locations

 The scenes of the exterior of Malcolm's house were filmed at 23 Napoleon Street, Collingwood.
 The house has since been demolished and redeveloped with apartments.
 The interior scenes were filmed at a house in John Street, Flemington, an inner city suburb of Melbourne.

 A façade was constructed in Napoleon Street for the exterior scenes of the Milk Bar.
 The interior scenes were filmed at the former milk bar located on Peel Street near Napoleon Street.

 The Leinster Arms Hotel, located in Gold Street, Collingwood, was used for filming the inside scenes at the pub Frank often frequents.

 The scenes of the headquarters of the fictional Anglo Swiss Bank were filmed at two locations.
 The building where Frank and Judith deliver a number of ashtrays is the Commonwealth Bank in Collins Street near the intersection with Queen Street.
 All signage related to the Commonwealth Bank was removed for the purpose of filming.

-The overhead bridge featured in the robbery of the bank is located at the William Angliss TAFE, on LaTrobe Street.
+The overhead bridge featured in the robbery of the bank is located at the William Angliss TAFE, on La Trobe Street.

-The tram depot featured in the beginning of the film is the former South Melbourne Depot which was located on Kingsway at the corner of Dorcas Street (and is now a BMW dealer).
-Kew Depot features briefly in a dawn scene of a tram depot, prior to Malcolm taking his own tram for a test run.
+The tram depot featured in the beginning of the film is the former South Melbourne tram depot which was located on Kingsway at the corner of Dorcas Street (and is now a BMW dealer).
+Kew tram depot features briefly in a dawn scene of a tram depot, prior to Malcolm taking his own tram for a test run.
 The foreman's office in which Malcolm is sacked is located in the body shop at Preston Workshops.
 The scene in which Malcolm, Frank and Judith switch from a getaway van to Malcolm's tram was filmed near the Workshops in Miller Street, Thornbury.